mithunkk/jquery-plugins/docs/json.md

 Dependencies are specified with a simple hash of package name to version range.
-The version range is EITHER a string which has one or more space-separated descriptors, OR a range like "fromVersion - toVersion"
+The version range is EITHER a string which has one or more space-separated descriptors, OR a range like "fromVersion - toVersion".

+If a plugin that you depend on uses other plugins as dependencies that your plugin uses as well, we recommend you list those also.
+In the event that the depended on plugin alters its dependencies, your plugin's dependency tree won't be affected.

+Libraries such as jQuery or underscore, though not plugins, should be listed as dependencies as well.
+This gives you the flexibility to specify compatible versions of each library you depend on.

+### Specifying Versions

 Version range descriptors may be any of the following styles, where "version" is a semver compatible version identifier.